fnetai/service/fnet/how-to.md

 - Health check capabilities

 When errors occur, the library throws an Error with a descriptive message.
 For status and health checks, error information is included in the returned object.

+## System vs. User-Level Services

+The `system` parameter determines whether a service is registered as system-wide or user-level:

+### System-Wide Services (`system: true`, default)

+- **Windows**: Registered as a Windows Service accessible to all users
+- **macOS**: Installed in `/Library/LaunchDaemons/` and runs as root or specified user
+- **Linux**: Installed in `/etc/systemd/system/` and runs as root or specified user
+- **Permissions**: Typically requires administrator/root privileges to register, start, or stop
+- **Use Case**: Services that need to run regardless of which user is logged in

+### User-Level Services (`system: false`)

+- **Windows**: Registered as a Windows Service but with user-specific settings
+- **macOS**: Installed in `~/Library/LaunchAgents/` and runs as the current user
+- **Linux**: Installed in `~/.config/systemd/user/` and runs as the current user
+- **Permissions**: Can be managed without administrator/root privileges
+- **Use Case**: Services that should only run when a specific user is logged in

+### Choosing Between System and User-Level

+- Use system-wide services for background processes that should always be running
+- Use user-level services for processes that are only needed when a specific user is logged in
+- Consider security implications - system-wide services may have more privileges
+- User-level services are easier to manage without administrator rights

 ## Best Practices